An expat guide on how to legally hire and sponsor domestic workers in Dubai

 5. Basic living expenses

-The maid will be living with you, and as her sponsor you are responsible for her accommodation at your home, food expenses, and other basic amenities.
+If the maid will be living with you, as her sponsor you are responsible for her accommodation at your home, food expenses, and other basic amenities.
+If she will not live with you, then you can expect to pay extra in her salary for her live-out accommodation.

 6. Refundable deposit